Some Glendarragh Poems of Michael Hartnett: Poems from the Hearth

 It has to be remembered that at this time Newcastle West and its West Limerick hinterland was booming.
 The Alcan plant in Aughinish Island near Askeaton was under construction and every man, woman and child were working there.
 Added to this, every spare room was occupied as up to 4,000 workers from all over Ireland were involved in the construction phase of the project.

 In late 1980 Hartnett began work on his best ballad and the one which is most loved and recited to this day, the ‘Maiden Street Ballad’.
 The ballad stretches out for 47 verses and is a compendium of much of what he had written in prose about Newcastle West in articles for The Irish Times, for Magill magazine and for the local Annual Observer, the annual publication of the Newcastle West Historical Society during the 60s and early 70s.
-There are also echoes of other local poems such as ‘Maiden Street’ and ‘Requiem for John Kelly, Blacksmith’ included among the verses of the ballad.
+There are also echoes of other local poems such as ‘Maiden Street’ and ‘Epitaph for John Kelly, Blacksmith’ included among the verses of the ballad.

 In his own mind, Hartnett had lofty ambitions for the project – the ballad was to be Newcastle West’s own Cannery Row.
 Indeed, in the Preface to the ballad Hartnett wrote of his affection for his home place: